Sikkim – Culture and Tradition

 The second smallest state Sikkim is located in the northeastern part of India.
-It is bordered by China to the north and east, Bhutan to the east, Nepal to the west and West Bengal to its south.
+It is bordered by China to the north and east, Bhutan to the east, Nepal to the west, and West Bengal to its south.
 Gangtok is the capital of this state.
 Kanchanjunga is also found here, the largest mountain in our country and the third-largest mountain in the world.
-You can view the Himalayas beauty at its peak here.
+You can view the Himalayas’ beauty at its peak here.
 About 30 percent of the state is surrounded by Kanchanjunga National Park.

 Sikkim’s ethnic communities and sub-communities have their own language and diverse art, literature, rituals, culture, and dances.
 Sikkim has a rich animistic ritual, which forms a major part of the local medicinal system and the Government encourages people in preserving traditional healing practices.

 Though Sikkim is in the North-East part of the country it is not part of the Seven Sister States.
-The state is famous for its stunning waterfalls, untouched wilderness, Tibetan-style Buddhist gompa, tall grassy meadows and a variety of flowers.
+The state is famous for its stunning waterfalls, untouched wilderness, Tibetan-style Buddhist gompa, tall grassy meadows, and a variety of flowers.
 The weather of Sikkim remains pleasant throughout the year and due to this, a large number of tourists like to visit Sikkim throughout the year.

 In the 17th century, the Namgyal dynasty established the state of Sikkim on the Silk Road.
 At that time this kingdom was ruled by a king named Chogyal.
 This state was captured by the British in the year 1890.
-But after 1947, this state started counting in the independent state of India.
+But after 1947, this state started counting as the independent state of India.
 Of all the states in the Himalayas, this is the highest literacy rate and the highest per capita income rate.

 In 1975, the Indian Army ended the ongoing monarchy in this state.
-It was incorporated in India on the basis of public opinion of 1975 and since then it became the 22nd state of India.
+It was incorporated in India on the basis of public opinion in 1975 and since then it became the 22nd state of India.

 Not only one or two features of this state, but many special things related to this state.
 The first and most important thing is that cardamom is produced in this state in India.
 Sikkim is the second-largest producer of spices in the world after Guatemala.

 Another special thing about this small state is that it is the first state in the country to fully adopt organic farming.
 That is, the farming that is done here is completely safe and it does not harm the environment.
-Another thing this state has done well for protecting the environment is that no one uses a plastic bottle here.
+Another thing this state has done well for protecting the environment is that no one uses a plastic bottles here.
 Not a single plastic bottle is seen anywhere in the entire state.

 This state has people of many sects and people speaking different languages.
 Sikkim has 11 official languages, including Nepali, Magar, Sikkimi, Tamang, Limbu, Lepcha, Newari, Rai, Gurug, Sunwar, and English.
 The English language is taught in all schools and the English language is also used in all government papers.